1.2 mile swim, 56 mile bike, 13.1 mile run

 Saturday at 8 a.m.

-2016 USAT Long Course Regional Championships: This year, Best in the West Triathlon Festival has been named the Northwest Regions Long Course Championship (for the second year in a row!)
+2017 USAT Long Course Regional Championships: This year, Best in the West Triathlon Festival has been named the Northwest Regions Long Course Championship (for the third year in a row!)
 Come out and join the competition with a chance to become the best long course athlete in the Northwest!
+Plus, as a special bonus, there is a $500 cash prize for the male and female winners!

 Bike course was changed in 2015.